krvcorp/pong-frontend/README.md

 ## Notifications

-The following notifications are examples of notifications that the user can interact with.
+The following notifications are examples of notifications that the user can interact with, and the TL;DR for how to test and develop notifications.

 ### Messaging / Conversations